cjameson519/Assignment-1-ISQA/DFD Dictionary.md

-Developer: The person who is writiing code and wants to use this program to check for Open Source Software.
+Developer: The person who is writing code and wants to use this program to check for Open Source Software.

 Manager: The person who is managing the developers.